 Only Everything Lasts Forever

 It draws on enumerative pieces like Every Icon, readymades and other "empty art" like 4'33", and glitch work as exemplified by Yasunao Tone, the Ceibas Cycle and the Flickr glitch art pool.

 Two days after the opening, on Tuesday, March 30th from 7-9 PM EST, there was a meetup for offline discussion in West Hall Gallery 111 at Rensselaer Polytechnic Institute.

-Visitors were encouraged to listen to the composition before arriving.
+Only Everything Lasts Forever